Jaeger556/Horror-Maze/README.md

 ### Installing

-Download the files and locate the executable within the build folder!
+Download the files and locate the executable within the latest build folder indicated by version number!
+Current version: 1.1

 ## Built With